sam81/sam81.github.io/r_guide_bookdown/01_getting_started_with_R.md

 ### Working with a graphical user interface {#gui}

 The default version of R for Windows and macOS comes with a very limited graphical user interface (GUI), while the GNU/Linux version comes with no GUI at all.
-There are however several independent projects aimed at developing a GUI for R. The following sections give some information on them.
+There are, however, several independent projects aimed at developing a GUI for R. The following sections give info on some of them.

 #### R Studio